-As part of the Mayo Clinic Cancer Center, the Experimental Therapeutics Program conducts research on all three Mayo Clinic campuses: Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
+The program conducts research at all three Mayo Clinic campuses — in Phoenix/Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.

 The program brings together cancer researchers from a variety of disciplines throughout Mayo Clinic who focus on research in four main areas:

 - Studying signaling pathways involved in cell survival and proliferation to better define cellular responses to existing anti-cancer treatments and to identify potential new therapeutic targets

 - Clarifying biological, biochemical and pharmacological aspects of the action of new anti-cancer drugs and identifying biochemical and genetic changes that allow tumor cells to resist these agents